-Mr Marinus Anthonius van Eyk Director of Investments and Director of Equity and Business Development Member since 1 August 2015 Position(s) at the Cooperative Director of Investments since 1 February 2018 Director of Equity and Business Development from 1 August 2015 - 1 February 2018 Principal activities prior to joining the Cooperative Prior to joining the Cooperative, he was founder and CEO of Musoni, the world's first 100% cashless MFI in Kenya.
+Mr Marinus Anthonius van Eyk Director of Investments Member since 1 August 2015 Position(s) at the Cooperative Director of Investments since 1 February 2018 Director of Equity and Business Development from 1 August 2015 - 1 February 2018 Principal activities prior to joining the Cooperative Prior to joining the Cooperative he was founder and CEO of Musoni, the world's first 100% cashless MFI in Kenya and core banking software solution provider, and worked for 10 years in different international roles for ABN AMRO bank.
 Experience Experienced in international banking and leadership, microfinance, business innovation and structured finance in emerging markets.